-ATTENDANCE POLICY: Although this is an online course, students are expected to view all links posted on the course website (e.g., lecture videos, short assignment videos) and all reading assignments (from the assigned text book and supplied articles) and are responsible for all material covered therein.
-Attention to these materials is essential for success in this course, as materials for quizzes, activities, and discussion topics may be drawn from any of them.
-Prompt involvement in discussion boards or any other group activity is expected as well.
-Participation follows strict guidelines detailed in assignment directions.
+ATTENDANCE POLICY: Students are expected to view all lectures and links posted on the course website and reading assignments.
+Attention to these materials is essential for success in this course as materials for quizzes and writing assignments may be drawn from any of them.

-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at:
+Requirements for make-up quizzes, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulatio ns/info/attendance.aspx

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx